A Guide to Best Insulation for Crawl Space With Dirt Floor

 ● Closed-Cell Spray Foam

-Closed-cell spray foam stands out for its dense structure and impressive insulating properties.
+Closed-cell spray foam is notable for its dense structure and impressive insulating properties.
+This type of insulation is particularly effective for crawl space encapsulation, as it adheres well to the crawl space floor and walls, forming a water-resistant barrier that protects against moisture and enhances thermal insulation.
 When applied, it expands, filling gaps, cracks, and crevices, ensuring a tight seal.

 This type of insulation offers a high R-value, which means it’s highly resistant to heat flow.
 One of its standout features is its moisture resistance.